 Turn off scan mode in Narrator

 In Narrator, the built-in Windows screen reader, virtual/browse mode is known as scan mode.
 If you have Windows 10 Fall Creators Update installed, Windows automatically turns on scan mode when using Narrator.
-In order to edit documents, spreadsheets, and presentations in Office for the web, you have to turn off scan mode first.
+In order to edit documents, spreadsheets, and presentations in Microsoft 365 for the web, you have to turn off scan mode first.

 To turn scan mode on and off, press Caps Lock+Spacebar.

 You hear "Scan" when you turn scan mode on, and "Scan off" when you turn it off.

 Microsoft wants to provide the best possible experience for all our customers.
 If you have a disability or questions related to accessibility, please contact the Microsoft Disability Answer Desk for technical assistance.
 The Disability Answer Desk support team is trained in using many popular assistive technologies and can offer assistance in English, Spanish, French, and American Sign Language.
 Please go to the Microsoft Disability Answer Desk site to find out the contact details for your region.